Stanford University: Complete Guide for International Students (2026) — Full Scholarship, SAT, CSS, Deadlines

 Transfer requirements:

-- Transfer essays
+- Common App for Transfer + Stanford transfer essays

-- Acceptance rate: ~1-2%
+- Acceptance rate: under ~1.5–2%

 The transfer acceptance rate is extremely low.
 If you are considering this path, make sure your application is exceptional.